patricksimonian/lhl-intro-html-css/html-intro/html.md

 Those are HTML comments, this allows us to code in messages for ourselves or other developers that won't show up on the website but is visible in the HTML files.

-After everything is said and done this is what the final result should more or less look like.
+After everything is said and done this is what the final result should more or less look like...minus the picture of myself ofcourse :)
 ![result](/assets/imgs/step-15.png)

 Like mentioned earlier, the way everything is positioned doesn't exactly look like our box schematic from above but that's because it hasn't been styled yet.